Zapmap Price Index

 Third, Kris is entirely reliant on public charging.
 He is able to use a slow lamppost charger to charge on most days, but when he’s on longer road trips visiting relatives he uses rapid chargers at a charging hub.

 Most of the drivers in the above profiles enjoy savings from driving their EV compared to ICE vehicles.
-John and Rosa save around £770, whereas Michael and Marie save £300 per year compared to refuelling an ICE vehicle.
+John and Rosa save around £770, whereas Michael and Marie save £330 per year compared to refuelling an ICE vehicle.

 While Kris doesn't currently save on charging his EV versus refuelling the equivalent petrol car, he does benefit from savings on car tax, servicing and maintenance costs.
 See more about the other benefits of driving an electric car.
+He also may charge on one of the lower priced PAYG rapid/ultra-rapid networks, or benefit from off-peak pricing or a loyalty deal.

 Overall, most EV drivers use a mix of charging, as above.
 An electric car remains a good choice for low running costs during these uncertain times, and is of course far better for the environment in terms of its impact on climate change and air quality.